roa-2022/Story-Map/README.md

 * As a visitor, I would like to view a list of collected stories
 * As a visitor, from the list of collected stories, I would like to select and view a single story
 * As a visitor, I would like to filter stories by region
-* As a visitor, I would like to add a story to the collection (no authentication yet)

 ### MVP+
-( add user & admin priviledges)
+(add user priviledges & map functionality)

-* As a user, I would like to choose whether I view the collection of stories from a list, or from a map [can we word this so it’s like….
-I want to be able to do either?
-Or that I can do both?]
+* As a user, I would like to choose whether I view the collection of stories from a list, or from the map via seperately labelled routing links
-* As a user, when I view the map, I want to be able to click on pins to view a list of stories from regions surrounding the pin
+* As a user, when I view the map, I want to be able to click a pin on the map to view the story associated with that pin
-* I want to be able to click a pin on the map to view the entire story
+* As a user, when I add a story, I want to be able to select a region that my story pertains to and a specific location point for the map

 AUTHENTICATION
+* As a user, I would like to have the power to delete my stories
-* As a user, I want to be able log in to the site, in order to add stories safely
+* As a user, I want to be able to log in to the site, in order to add stories safely
-* As an admin, I want to be able to have authority to accept or decline entries to the collection of stories
 * As a user, I want to be able to save stories that I find interesting or important to my profile
-* As a user, I would like to have the power to delete my stories
-* As an admin, I would like to have the power to delete entries
 * As a user, I would like to be able to have input on Iwi relations and ties to the selected story

-### STRETCH
-* As a user, I would like to post an upvote to stories I enjoy, I can only post one upvote

 --------------